Karachi Grammar School: Public speaking and debating

 The school has won national and international debate competitions.
 It maintains a Parliamentary Debate Team, several of whom have represented Pakistan in the World Schools Debating Championships.

 Karachi Grammar School is also known for its Model United Nations team.
-It has entered competitions including LUMUN (Pakistan's largest international Model United Nations conference, hosting over 1200 delegates), where the school team won in 2008, 2009, 2012, 2015 and most recently, in 2019.
+It has entered competitions including LUMUN (Pakistan's largest international Model United Nations conference, hosting over 1200 delegates), where the school team won in 2008, 2009, 2012, 2015, 2019, 2020 and most recently, in 2021.
 Karachi Grammar School also took part in Harvard Model United Nations 2012 in Beijing, China, winning the 'Best Large Delegation' award.
-In August of the same year Karachi Grammar School sent a 12-member delegation to Hyderabad, India to attend the 2nd session of the Harvard Model United Nations India.
-Once more the delegation received the overall Best Large Delegation Award out of over 100 delegations and 800 delegates.
-This made the school the winner at both of Harvard's international high-school MUN conferences (China and India).
+In August of the same year, Karachi Grammar School sent a 12-member delegation to Hyderabad, India, to attend the 2nd session of the Harvard Model United Nations India.
+Once more, the delegation received the overall Best Large Delegation Award out of over 100 delegations and 800 delegates.
+This made the school the winner at both of Harvard's international high school MUN conferences (China and India).
 In the following years, KGS was once again declared the Best Large Delegation at Harvard MUN India 2013 and Harvard MUN China 2014, 2015.
-They won Best International Delegation at HMUN Boston 2016, as well as HMUN China in 2017, sustaining an undefeated streak at international MUN conferences.
+They won Best International Delegation at HMUN Boston 2016 as well as HMUN China 2017, sustaining an undefeated streak at international MUN conferences.
+In 2022 the KGS Model United Nations Team founded KGSMUN their flagship MUN Conference.

-In 2018, the schools parliamentary debating team went to Turkey for the annual EurAsian Schools debating Championship and secured first place defeating the Greece national team in the finals.
-This was the first Pakistani team to ever win an international Parliamentary debating championship.
+In 2018, the school's parliamentary debating team went to Turkey for the annual EurAsian Schools Debating Championship and secured first place, defeating the Greece national team in the finals.
+This was the first Pakistani team to ever win an international parliamentary debating championship.